qeta422/quiz-app/README.md

 # quiz-app
-A quiz web application project built with JavaScript
+A simple quiz web application project built with JavaScript EventListeners and functions